National Highway Traffic Safety Administration (NHTSA), Department of Transportation (DOT).

 Using a temperature chamber, soak the BAIID for 1 hour at −40 °C. With input power set at 9 VDC, the BAIID must be ready to test in 3 minutes, and ready to retest in 3 minutes after being turned on.
 Conduct Test 6 five times.
 The BAIID must indicate that it is ready to test or ready to retest in 3 minutes all five times.
 This test may be conducted in conjunction with Test 5 Extreme Temperature and Humidity.

 Test 7.
 Vibration

 Vibrate the BAIID in simple harmonic motion on each of three main axes uniformly through the frequency schedule specified below.
 For components not intended to be mounted on the engine, vibrate according to Test 7a; for components intended to be mounted on the engine, vibrate according to Test 7b.
-If a BAIID consists of several components connected by electrical wires or connected wirelessly, vibrate these components separately.
+If a BAIID consists of several components connected by electrical wires or connected wirelessly, Start Printed Page 61829vibrate these components separately.
 After completion of the vibration, remove the BAIID from the shake table and conduct Test 1b and Test 1c.

 |Test 7||Frequency range, Hz||Number of cycles||Sweep rate, octave/min||Amplitude, inches 0 to peak||Acceleration, gravity (g), 0 to peak|